zzhang115/Spatiotemporal-Analysis/README.md

 * time: 14 mins;<br>

 #### [0.5 pt] Are there any Geohashes that have snow depths greater than zero for the entire year?
 List some of the top Geohashes.<br>
->There are totally 3 Geohashes that have snow depths greater than zero every month for the entire year.
+>There are totally 3 Geohashes that have snow depths greater than zero every month for the entire year.<br>
-* Geohash       Snow Depth(Total depth for the entire year)
+`Geohash        SnowDepth(Total depth for the entire year)`
 * c1gyqex11wpb	204.92590054059997
 * c1p5fmbjmkrz	331.1013611540598
 * c41xurr50ypb	590.0980625404601